The term artificial intelligence has been around for 75 years.

 Upfront integration and step-by-step change explained thoroughly will increase buy-in.

-Understanding the output is also necessary for optimal performance of AI, and training HR personnel to use the new system will take time.
+Understanding the output is also necessary for the optimal performance of AI, and training HR personnel to use the new system will take time.

 3. The need for data